 BMW Plug-in Adapts to Tesla Destination Chargers

 BMW’s aim is to stand to its promise of delivering the ‘Ultimate Driving Machine’ with every electric hybrid it builds.
+We at North Bay Bavarian study BMWs of all types, including electric models.
 There is a common misconception that BMW electric hybrids don’t carry as much horsepower or torque as their gasoline counterparts, but this is not the case.

 Growing in popularity and not just because of tax incentives (Federal, of up to $4,100+), but because it combines torque, luxury, and cruise on top of it.
 Being kind to the environment is kind of a win, too, we would say.

 How Does Tesla Do It?

 Since 2003, Tesla was basically the first car company ever to go strictly electric, bypass the dealership step, and begin to offer more electric car options that range from pretty average to extravagant, and because of this, more destination charging stations began sprouting up.